OuhscBbmc/REDCapR/cran-comments.md

 Brian Ripley requested that it be modified to comply with the CRAN policy that states no external sources should be called.

+This is the second time this year an example has slipped through like this.
+I have done two things that should prevent this from happening again:

+1. I reviewed all 40 instances of the `@example` tag.
+About half call a server
+2. I standardized their appearance, and made sure they all are wrapped with `\dontrun{}` from beginning to end.

 Thank you for taking the time to review my submission, and please tell me if there's something else I should do for CRAN.  -Will Beasley

 Test environments